protofy/react-tags/README.md

+### React Tag Content

+This Fork of the [React Tag Autocomplete](https://github.com/i-like-robots/react-tags) project adds a new prop `renderTagContent` to the ReactTags component.
+This allows to render whatever you want inside the added tags.
+See the example for more information.

 ### React Tag Autocomplete

 React Tag Autocomplete is a simple tagging component ready to drop in your React projects.
 This is a fork of the [original React Tags project](http://prakhar.me/react-tags/example) by Prakhar Srivastav.
 This version cleans out a few options, removes the drag-and-drop re-ordering functionality and adds appropriate roles and ARIA states.

 ### Installation

-The preferred way of using the component is via NPM

 ```
-npm install --save react-tag-autocomplete
+npm install --save react-tag-content
 ```

 ### Usage